NBA Rumors: Chris Paul Could Demand $46-47 Million A Year Salary In Free Agency, According To ‘ESPN’ Analyst

 Despite having a limited salary cap space, the Houston Rockets are expected to be aggressive on the free agency market in the upcoming offseason.
-In the past months, rumors continue to circulate that the Rockets plan to pursue Cleveland Cavaliers superstar LeBron James.
+In the past months, rumors continued to circulate that the Rockets plan to pursue Cleveland Cavaliers superstar LeBron James.
 However, before going all-in for James, Houston should first consider bringing Chris Paul back.

 Like James, Chris Paul is also set to become an unrestricted free agent this summer.
 With their success in the 2017-18 NBA season, it is a no-brainer for the Rockets to re-sign Paul.
-However, the type of contract the veteran point guard plans to sign could put the Rockets in a huge dilemma as according to Adrian Wojnarowski of ESPN, Paul has no intention to take a pay cut in the upcoming free agency.
+However, the type of contract the veteran point guard plans to sign could put the Rockets in a huge dilemma as, according to Adrian Wojnarowski of ESPN, Paul has no intention to take a pay cut in the upcoming free agency.

 Report: Chris Paul already recruiting LeBron to Houston https://t.co/G2Ya4eLD1T